DIMBULA-dev/DIMBULA/README.md

 See here is [status](https://dimbula-web.kunimasu.com/support/devices) at this time.

 # News
-1. <b>2023.03.26</b><br/>We launched 1st test flight stage right now 🎉If you are interested, please contact us.
+1. <b>2023.03.26</b><br/>We launched 1st test flight stage right now 🎉 If you are interested, please contact us.

 # Contact us
 We are waiting your feedback, for instance: